 (E) An entity that meets the cessation requirements for reporting, and verification if applicable, pursuant to sections 95101(h)(2)(A) through (D) must notify the Executive Officer, in writing, that it is ceasing to report, or verify if applicable, pursuant to this article and provide the reason(s) for cessation of reporting, or verification if applicable.
 The notification must be submitted no later than the applicable reporting deadline for the year following the last data year that the entity is required to submit an emissions data report.
 Entities must provide the cessation notification to the address indicated in section 95103(o) of this article.

-(F) Operators, suppliers, and electric power entities that fully exit reporting pursuant to section 95101(h)(2) must maintain the corresponding records required under section 95105 and retain such records for five years following the submission of the final emissions data report to ARB.
+(F) Operators, suppliers, and electric power entities that fully exit reporting pursuant to section 95101(h)(2) must maintain the corresponding records required under section 95105 and retain such records for five years following the submission of the final emissions data report to CARB.

-(i) Cessation of Reporting and Verification for Shutdown Facilities.
-The requirements for facility operators that cease to operate or permanently shut down as defined in this section are as follows for ceasing reporting and verification.
+(i) Cessation of Reporting and Verification for Shutdown Entities.
+The requirements for entities that cease to operate or permanently shut down as defined in this section are as follows for ceasing reporting and verification.

-(1) If the operations of a facility are changed such that all applicable GHG-emitting processes and operations cease to operate or are permanently shut down, the owner or operator must submit an emissions data report for the year in which the facility’s GHG-emitting processes and operations ceased to operate, and for the first full year of non-operation that follows.
-The owner or operator must submit a notification to ARB that announces the cessation of reporting and certifies to the cessation of all GHG-emitting processes and operations no later than the reporting deadline of the year following the cessation of operations or permanent shutdown.
+(1) If the operations of an entity are changed such that all applicable GHG-emitting processes and operations cease to operate or are permanently shut down, the owner or operator must submit an emissions data report for the year in which the entity’s GHG-emitting processes and operations ceased or shut down, and for the first full year of non-operation that follows.
+The owner or operator must submit a notification to CARB that announces the cessation of reporting and certifies to the cessation of all GHG-emitting processes and operations no later than the reporting deadline of the year following the cessation of operations or permanent shutdown.

 (2) For the purposes of this provision, “cease to operate” means the facility did not operate any GHG-emitting processes for an entire calendar year.
 Continued operation of space heaters and water heaters as necessary until operations are restarted in a subsequent year does not preclude a facility from meeting the definition of “cease to operate.”
 The owner or operator must resume reporting for any future calendar year during which any of the GHG-emitting processes or operations resume operation and are subject to reporting.

-(3) For the purposes of this provision, permanently “shut down” means the reporting entity has objective evidence that the industrial operations are permanently shut down, including but not limited to, decommissioning and cancelling air permits.
-For this provision, permanent shutdown may include continued operation of space heaters and water heaters as necessary to support decommissioning activities.
+(3) For the purposes of this provision, for facilities, permanently “shut down” means the facility has objective evidence that the industrial operations are permanently shut down, including but not limited to, decommissioning and cancelling air permits.
+Permanent shutdown status of a facility is not affected by the continued operation of space heaters and water heaters as necessary to support decommissioning activities.
+For the purposes of this provision, for electric power entities and suppliers, permanently “shut down” means the entity has objective evidence that operations are permanently shut down, including but not limited to, deregistration with the California Energy Commission (CEC) or ceasing to exist or to be recognized as a business entity in California.

 (4) Section 95101(i)(1) does not apply to seasonal or other temporary cessation of operations.